 Have it your way!
 You can design data entry and display forms to suit your needs exactly.
 The Form Builder's Elements tab lets you add or remove form fields and set their order and layout.
 (To access the Form Builder, click the Customize this Form link in the Page bar when you're displaying a form.)

-Whether you're creating or editing a form, the Elements tab usually displays with a bunch of fields already listed.
+Whether you're creating or editing a form, the Elements tab usually displays with some of your fields already listed.

 Each field name is actually a dropdown, which lets you change each field to a different one (though it's actually easier to move fields around, which you'll learn to do in a minute).
 At the bottom of the list of fields, are blank dropdown fields that all say Make a Selection....

-To add a field, you can click one of these dropdowns and select the field you want to appear on your form (fields not yet on the form appear in light blue type).
+To add a field, you can click one of these dropdowns and select the field you want to appear on your form (fields already on the form are grayed out in the list).
 However, it's unlikely that you want to add a field to the bottom of the form every time.
 There's an easier way.
 Select the field just below the spot where you want to insert the new field.
 (To select the field, click its icon.
 QuickBase highlights the field in yellow.)
 At the bottom of the list, click the Insert button.
 QuickBase inserts a Make a Selection... dropdown above the field you chose.
 Click the dropdown and select the field you want to add.

 Tip: You don't need to be in the Form Builder to add a field.
-Do so directly on the form itself!
-QuickBase lets you kill two birds with one stone.
+You can do so directly on the form itself!
 You can create a field and add it to your form at the same time.
-On the form itself, right-click the field above which you want to insert the new field.
+On the form itself, right-click the field above where you want to insert the new field.
 Within the menu that appears, select Add a field after this one.